junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "That's it?"
 Dean eyes them curiously, somehow expecting something fancier.

 "Yes."
 Cas hands him both items.
-"You can use that to extract my life force and store them in the flask.
+"You can use that to extract my life force and store it in the flask.
 I expect you may need to repeat the process a few times until I'm drained."

-Dean swallows, he doesn't like how the word "drained" sounds like, not at all.
+Dean swallows; he doesn't like how the word "drained" sounds, not at all.

 "You sure it's safe?"
 Dean takes the two things from him, feeling uneasy.

 "No," Castiel answers in a low but steady voice, "but as you say, we do not have a better option.
-I would hope we can execute the process near the gate, so I don't need to stay in the feeble state for longer time than necessary."
+I would hope we can execute the process near the gate, so I need not stay in the feeble state for any time longer than necessary."

 Dean pulls a cheerless smile.
 "Don't use the word 'execute', will ya, buddy?
 Now I feel like an executioner."